 Bundling or packaging refers to grouping different services provided into a single payment unit.
 A bundled or packaged service receives no separate payment.
-DHCF will implement the following bundling methods with EAPG payment:
+DHCF implemented the bundling methods described below with EAPG payment.

 Packaging/Bundling Description Packaged Services A standard list of packaged EAPGs is built into the grouper.
 Packaging occurs in the presence of significant procedure visits or medical visits.
 Packaging applies only to procedures that group to ancillary, drug and DME EAPGs.
 If a significant procedure or medical visit is not present on the visit, items on the standard packaging list may be paid separately.
 Significant Procedure Consolidation Consolidation refers to the collapsing of significant procedures into a single EAPG - when one significant procedure is performed, additional significant procedures may require minimal additional time or resources.
 The procedures are ranked based on the relative weight of the EAPG.
-There are two types: Same significant procedure, which applies to procedures that group to the same EAPG.
-Clinically related significant procedure, which applies to related EAPGs.
-Discounting Multiple Significant Procedures This type of discounting refers to a reduction in the payment for an EAPG - when an unrelated significant procedure is performed multiple times during the same visit.
+Discounting Multiple Significant Procedures This type of discounting refers to a reduction in the payment for an EAPG when an unrelated significant procedure is performed multiple times during the same visit.
 Multiple significant procedure discounting is applied to procedures within the same EAPG type and across EAPG types.
 The procedures are ranked based on the relative weight of the EAPG.
 Discounting level percentages are applied: 100, 50 and 25 percent for the first, second, third and subsequent procedures.
+Discounting Repeat Ancillary/Drug/DME Procedures This type of discounting refers to a reduction in the payment for an EAPG - when non-routine ancillary procedures are repeated on the same visit.
+Discounting is applied to repeat procedures for ancillary, drug and DME procedures within the same EAPG.
+Discounting level percentages are applied: 100 percent for the first non-routine ancillary, 50 for the first repeated ancillary and 25 percent for the second, third and subsequent repeated non-packaged procedures, respectively.